michalbali256/HlasmPlugin-submit/README.md

 ### Configuring the Macro Tracer

 1. Open your workspace.
-2. In the left sidebar, click the bug icon to open the debugging panel.
+2. In the left sidebar, click the bug icon to open the debugging panel (Ctrl + Shift + D).
-3. Click the cog icon in the top left of the screen.
+3. Click `create a launch.json file`.
    A "select environment" prompt displays.
 4. Enter **HLASM Macro tracer**.
    Your workspace is now configured for macro tracing.